 Many Young Women Aren't Being Tested For STDs For A Depressing Reason, Science Says

-The researchers made this discovery when analyzing the results of a survey they designed to examine how people in different social categories perceived sexual health and STDs.
-Within the survey, people (young women between 15 and 24, moms with kids around that age, primary care physicians, OB-GYNs, and other sexual health doctors) were asked about sexual activity, sexual health and how much they knew about STDs and screening for them.
+The researchers made this discovery when analyzing the results of a survey they designed to examine how people in different social categories perceived sexual health.
+Within the survey, people (young women between 15 and 24, moms with kids around that age, primary care physicians, OB-GYNs, and other sexual health doctors) were asked about sexual activity, sexual health and how much they knew about STDs.

-The survey found that 56 percent of young women are sexually active.
-Of these sexually active young women, 56 percent of them have been tested.
-Of the sexually active women who weren't tested, an overwhelming 62 percent of them said they didn't feel at risk of an STD (with 86 percent saying specifically they weren't at risk for chlamydia and 88 percent saying they weren't at risk for gonorrhea).
-Even more, 55 percent said they didn't get tested because they didn't have symptoms.
+The survey found that 56 percent of sexually active young women have been tested.
+Of the ones who weren't tested, 62 percent said they didn't feel as if they were at risk of getting STDs in general (plus, 86 percent and 88 percent said they felt they weren't at risk for getting chlamydia and gonorrhea, respectively).
+Furthermore, 55 percent said they didn't get tested because they didn't have any symptoms — despite the fact that many STDs have no symptoms, including human papillomavirus (HPV), gonorrhea, chlamydia, syphilis, and human immunodeficiency virus (HIV).

-There are SO many problems with just those findings alone.
-For starters, the Centers for Disease Control and Prevention (CDC) clearly states that “STDs do not always cause symptoms, so it is possible to have an infection and not know it.”
-So, the whole "not getting tested because you don't think you have anything" is a big issue.
-While most of us would hope that a doctor would urge a sexually active patient to get tested, despite a lack of symptoms, the survey found that that's unfortunately not always be the case.
-Researchers found that a third of doctors only rely on symptoms to diagnose an STD.
-Furthermore, a quarter of them will ignore the CDC guidelines if they feel that their patient isn't displaying any symptoms, according to Teen Vogue.
-Yeah, troubling stuff.
+While most of us would hope that a doctor would urge a sexually active patient to get tested, even if they present a seeming lack of symptoms, the survey found that that's unfortunately not always be the case.
+Researchers found that a third of doctors rely exclusively on symptoms to diagnose an STD.
+Furthermore, a quarter of them will ignore the CDC guidelines for STD testing if they feel that their patient isn't displaying any symptoms.

 Let's dive even deeper into why all of this might be happening.
-An extremely significant 51 percent (that's over half!!!) of young women surveyed admitted they don't want to bring up the topic of sex with their physicians, according to Teen Vogue.
-What's worse is that almost a third of them (27 percent) admitted to sometimes lying about their sexual history to their doctors.
-This number gets even higher amongst teens, with 43 percent of 15- to 17-year-olds saying they sometimes fudge the truth about their sexual history to doctors.
+Fifty-one percent of young women surveyed admitted they don't want to bring up the topic of sex with their physicians, and 27 percent added that they sometimes lie about their sexual history to their doctors.
+This number gets even higher amongst teens, with 43 percent of people 15-17 saying they sometimes fudge the truth about their sexual history to doctors.